Reaping the Benefits of Bundling under High Production Costs: Introduction

 \section{Introduction}

-We study the monopolist pricing problem of a firm selling $n$ heterogeneous items.
-For each item, customers have a valuation, which is their maximum willingness-to-pay, drawn from a known distribution.
-A customer wants at most one of each item.
-The firm offers take-it-or-leave-it prices for every subset of items, and the customer chooses the subset maximizing her surplus (valuation for the subset minus price), with the no-purchase option always being available.
-We assume the customer's valuation for a subset is additive over the items in the set.
-The objective of the firm is to maximize expected per-customer revenue.
+We study the monopolist pricing problem of a firm selling $n$ different items to a single random customer from the population.
+For each item, the customer wants at most one copy, and has a \textit{valuation}, or maximum willingness-to-pay, drawn from a known distribution.
+The firm offers take-it-or-leave-it prices for every subset of items, and the customer chooses the subset maximizing her \textit{surplus}, assumed to equal to the \textit{sum} of her valuations for the items in the subset minus the subset's price.
+Ties are broken in the firm's favor.
+The objective of the firm is to maximize expected revenue, with the restriction that the empty subset must be priced at 0.

 In the full generality of the problem, the firm has $2^n-1$ prices to set.
-However, it is important to find profitable yet \emph{simple} pricing schemes that are determined by a small number of prices.
-Two such schemes are \emph{Pure Components} (PC), where items are priced separately (and the price of a subset is understood to be the sum of its constituent prices), and \emph{Pure Bundling} (PB), the strategy of only offering all the items together.
-A third scheme that generalizes both PC and PB is \emph{Mixed Bundling} (MB), which offers individual item prices as well as a bundle price for all the items.
-MB can be seen as a form of price discrimination, where customers who highly value an item can buy it for its individual price, while customers with lower valuations still have a chance of buying it as part of a discounted bundle.
+However, it is important to find profitable yet \textit{simple} pricing schemes that are explained by a small number of prices.
+Two such schemes are \textit{Pure Components} (PC), where items are priced separately and the price of a subset is understood to be the sum of its constituent prices, and \textit{Pure Bundling} (PB), where the only option is to buy all of the items together at a fixed price.
+A third scheme that captures both PC and PB is \textit{Mixed Bundling} (MB), which prices items individually, but offers a bundle discount if all of the items are purchased.

-The efficacy of simple pricing schemes is of immense importance in retail, and has been studied over the past few decades in the economics literature, the operations research/marketing interface literature, and more recently, the computer science literature.
-For a single item, the solution is immediate: choose the price $p$ maximizing $p(1-F(p))$, where $F$ is the CDF of the valuation (see \cite{Mye81}).
-However, for two items, even if their valuations are independent, bundling can be better than individual sales.

-For example, suppose we have two products with IID valuations, each of which is $1$ half the time, and $2$ half the time.
-If we sell the items individually, we can always get a sale for $1$, or get a sale half the time for $2$.
-In either case, the combined expected revenue is $2$.
-However, if we sell the items as a bundle for $3$, then the bundle will be purchased $\frac{3}{4}$ of the time, yielding an expected revenue of $\frac{9}{4}$.

-The key observation is that the valuation of the bundle is more concentrated around its mean than the valuation of the individual items, which causes less consumer heterogeneity, and we can choose a price that is the highest willingness-to-pay for a larger fraction of customers.
-This makes it easier to reduce deadweight loss, which is revenue lost from pricing a customer with positive valuation out of the market, and consumer surplus, which is revenue lost from offering a customer a better price than necessary.